iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/loadcharacteristics.md

 ```

 ### Duration
-Set the duration of the load test to 20 sec, the number of requests per second to 10, and the number of parallel connections used to send the requests to 5, as follows.
+Modify the above run command to set the duration of the load test (`duration`) to 20 sec.
 The duration value may be any [Go duration string](https://pkg.go.dev/maze.io/x/duration#ParseDuration).

 ```shell
 iter8 run --set url=https://example.com \